Ellen Duncan: Biography

-Ellen Duncan, née Douglas, was born in Dublin to Thomas and Sarah Collis Douglas.
+Ellen (Ellie) Duncan, née Douglas, was born in Dublin to Thomas and Sarah Collis Douglas.
 She received her education at Alexandra College before completing it at the Royal Irish Academy of Music.

-She married James Duncan in Dublin on 25 July 1892 and they had two children, Beatrix and Alan.
-Her husband was a staff officer in the Teacher's Pension Office at Dublin Castle.
-Duncan wrote for various newspapers and magazines including the Burlington Magazine, Studio and the Athenæum.
+She married James (Jim) Duncan in Dublin on 25 July 1892 and they had two children, Beatrix (Betty) and Alan who went to Paris in the 1920s and mixed with Beckett and Joyce.
+Ellie's husband was a staff officer in the Teacher's Pension Office at Dublin Castle.
+Ellie Duncan wrote for various newspapers and magazines including the Burlington Magazine, Studio and the Athenæum.
 By 1901 she is identified in the census as a journalist; she was known for having coined the phrase "The drama of the drawingroom".
+Ellie occasionally acted in the many theatrical performances that took place around Dublin in the aftermath of the Revival.

-In 1907, Duncan founded the United Arts Club.
+In 1907, Ellie Duncan founded the United Arts Club and remained its honorary secretary until 1922 and she and her husband Jim remained life-long "honorary members" thereafter.
+In the 20s and 30s she spent most of her time in London and Paris mixing with literary luminaries such as Beckett.
 By 1911 she had become an art critic, and in the census artist Casimir Markievicz was recorded as staying with the family.
 His wife Constance Markievicz doesn't appear on any census forms in 1911, which may be because she was arrested for the first time that year and she might have been in jail.
 Alternatively, she may have taken part in the boycott of the census carried out by the suffragists.